python-gitlab/python-gitlab/docs/api-usage.rst

 v3 being deprecated by GitLab, its support in python-gitlab will be minimal.
 The development team will focus on v4.

-v3 is still the default API used by python-gitlab, for compatibility reasons.
+v4 is the default API used by python-gitlab since version 1.3.0.

 ``gitlab.Gitlab`` class